Oky-period-tracker/periodtracker/docs/localisation/setup.md

 If you want to add a new language, you will likely need to create your own /translations repository if you have not done so already.
 [Go here](./modules.md) for instructions on how to do this.

+Both the CMS and the app are capable of supporting multiple languages, and the process for adding a new language is the same for both.
+You _do not_ need to deploy multiple instances of the CMS or the app to support multiple languages.
+Simply follow the steps below.

 ## Locales

 In the /translations submodule we use the `Locale` type to ensure all translations files are in place for all languages that are being used.